 Varsity Multi-Service Centre

 On Wednesday, June 25, 2025, The City officially opened the Varsity Multi-Service Centre at 3400 37 St. N.W. (read the newsroom story), with the new fire station and household hazardous waste drop-off site being operationalized shortly after in July.
-The housing units on site also welcomed their first tenants as of August this past summer.
+The housing units on site also welcomed their first tenants in the summer of 2025.

 Project overview